 During the Late Empire Roman engineers lightened the weight of domes and vaults by placing empty vases inside their walls (this can be observed also at Circo di Massenzio).
 The vases came to light when parts of the dome collapsed; because they were called pignatte in Old Italian the tower became known as Pignattara.
 The image used as background for this page shows a technical drawing by Giovanni Battista Piranesi depicting one of the vases.
 You may wish to see a view of the mausoleum by Piranesi (it opens in another window).

-According to tradition the remains of St. Helena were brought to Constantinople two years after her death in 328; the porphyry sarcophagus which was found (with others) in the mausoleum was moved to the Lateran in the XIIth century and the assumed remains of St. Helena were placed in a reliquary at S. Maria in Aracoeli.
+According to tradition the remains of St. Helena were brought to Constantinople two years after her death in 328.
+The porphyry sarcophagus which was found (with others) in the mausoleum was moved to the Lateran in the XIIth century and the assumed remains of St. Helena were placed in a reliquary at S. Maria in Aracoeli.
 The sarcophagus eventually became part of the Vatican collection of antiquities; it does not have inscriptions and it is decorated with horsemen, prisoners and fallen soldiers; in order to explain this iconography which is unrelated to St. Helena, Christian writers have assumed that the sarcophagus was initially meant for Emperor Constantine himself.
 The decoration brings to mind a similar one in a monument to Emperor Antoninus Pius.
 Porphyry was utilized also for the sarcophagus of Costanza, Constantine's daughter, the stone being regarded as a symbol of imperial power.
 You may wish to see ancient porphyry sarcophagi at Constantinople and medieval ones at Palermo.

 Two fights ending with the death of a gladiator